priyatam/learn-clojurescript/README.md

 ===================

-A REPL-driven guide for learning programming in Clojurescript, with an emphasis on the foundations and Clojure's core idioms: immutable data, functional composition, and abstractions.
+A REPL-driven guide for learning programming in Clojurescript, with an emphasis on the foundations and core idioms: data, functions, and abstractions.

-Works on all modern Browsers, iOs, Jvm, and Node.

 ## Getting Started

-Install Leiningen
+Install Clojure or Leiningen

+	brew install clojure

 	brew install leiningen

 Start a REPL

+    clj --main cljs.main --repl

     rlwrap lein trampline repl

-OR, open your favorite IDE (Emacs/Cider, IntelliJ/Cursive), Atom, and start an nRepl.
+OR, open your favorite editor (Emacs/Cider, IntelliJ/Cursive), VSCode, and start an repl.

+Open 'src' and explore each namespace and walkthrough its available functions.

 ## Workshops